ashutecsolu/package-details/angular-challenge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

+## Installation

+In addition to installing angular, also run `npm install angular-in-memory-web-api --save` or `yarn add angular-in-memory-web-api` to install the required in-memory database system.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.